 - Stored procedures

-YCQL is a semi-relational SQL API that is best fit for internet-scale OLTP and HTAP apps needing massive write scalability as well as blazing-fast queries.
-It supports distributed transactions, strongly consistent secondary indexes and a native JSON column type.
+YCQL is a semi-relational SQL API that is best suited for internet-scale OLTP and HTAP applications needing massive write scalability and fast queries.
+YCQL supports distributed transactions, strongly-consistent secondary indexes, and a native JSON column type.
 YCQL has its roots in the Cassandra Query Language.

-Written in C++ to ensure high performance and the ability to leverage large memory heaps (RAM) as an internal database cache.
-It is optimized primarily to run on SSDs and NVMe drives.
-It is designed with the following workloads in mind:
+Written in C++ to ensure high performance and the ability to use large memory heaps (RAM) as an internal database cache, YugabyteDB is optimized primarily to run on SSDs and Non-Volatile Memory Express (NVMe) drives.
+YugabyteDB is designed with the following workload characteristics in mind: